InContextSolutions/PandaSurvey/docs/source/GettingStarted.rst

     In [16]: rk.loss(wt_df.weight.values)
     Out[16]: 0.37643439668734002

-We can see that the gender and marital status proportions are nearly optimal.
+We can see that the gender and marital status proportions are nearly equal to the target (within a reasonable convergence tolerance).

 The last statement (`loss`) approximates the increase in variance due to weighting.
-We can approximate the design effect by 1 plus the loss (about 1.38, in this case).
+We can approximate the design effect by adding one to the loss (about 1.38, in this case).